 - Kidney damage and the development of a nephrotic syndrome.

-- May also cause the development of a reversible encephalopathy.
+- Encephalopathy - ie it may also cause the development of a reversible encephalopathy.

-A chelating agent can be used in the management, but treatment is not always necessary.
+A chelating agent can be used in the management; however, treatment is not always necessary.

 Further reading & references

-- Metals as toxins, Edinburgh University Faculty of Medicine
+- Metals as toxins; Electronic Medical Curriculum, Edinburgh University Faculty of Medicine

 - National Poisons Information Service